M.A. Early Childhood Education Online

-This online course explores the role and impact of public policy as it relates to early childhood education.
+This course explores the role and impact of public policy as it relates to early childhood education (ECE).
 Through an examination of current and historical public educational policy, the course examines the multiple factors that influence the education of young children including emerging scientific research, diverse pedagogical perspectives, historical influences and data, community activism and support systems addressing family well-being.
-The online course also focuses on policies related to the academic qualifications of teachers and administrators in early childhood education and the allocation of resources to ensure quality delivery systems.
+The course also focuses on policies related to the academic qualifications of teachers and administrators in early childhood education and the allocation of resources to ensure quality delivery systems.
 Students will also critically examine existing policies with regard to the delivery of culturally competent care for children and families and articulate strategies for advocating for public policy change where indicated.

 Creating Responsive Communities for All Families

 Maximizing the potential of every young child requires effective leadership committed to building culturally responsive and inclusive early childhood educational (ECE) communities for all families.
 This course emphasizes the importance of understanding what creates community and how it is best nurtured to be responsive to common community needs (e.g., parent education that enhances child growth and development) as well as those unique to particular communities.
 This course addresses the importance of developing effective communication skills and culturally responsive programs and policies that welcome and celebrate all members of the early childhood educational community.
 Existing programs and communication strategies will be examined, particularly with regard to the diverse needs of families.

 Special Topics in Leadership in Early Childhood Education (ECE)